Internal · Instructor Reference

 A.Before Takeoff Check

-Obj: reasons for each item; agreed signals/speeds/wind/emergencies with crew; correct hitch; towline + release check; checklist.
+Obj: reasons for each item; agreed signals/speeds/wind/emergencies with crew; correct hitch; towline + release check; confirms no traffic conflict before launch; checklist.

 Std: demonstrates safe operating condition + correct emergency briefing.